matteocacioppo/LIS_Kaggle/README.md

 Matteo Cacioppo – MSc Physics & ML enthusiast
 This work was submitted as part of a Kaggle competition on multimodal learning.

+## 🏁 License
+This project is licensed under the MIT License.

 ## 📚 Citation

 ```bibtex